Prepare for the future by engaging with the past

-The Master of Arts in History provides you with an opportunity to explore the breadth and depth of the historical discipline with an emphasis on historiography.
+Earn your master’s degree in History by exploring the breadth and depth of history with an emphasis on historiography.
 Historiography looks at how different scholars have approached a topic, what sources and methods they used to explore it, if there are any points of contention and how it has been viewed over time.

 - Skills to analyze historical argument

 Courses are offered on weekday evenings at the Lincoln Park Campus and the program can be completed in two years.